carlan/docker-training/docs/docker_basics.md

 docker inspect static_site
 ```

 Are you curious about what I'm using to serve the static website?
+Try to find the answer for less than 5 seconds.

-Think for 10 seconds and type the command below:
+Are you ready to find the truth?
+Type the command below:

 ```bash
 docker top static_site
 ```
 Did you get it right?

-This command will show us an output of the running process inside the container.
-It's very similar to _top_ from Linux.
+This command will show us an output of the running processes inside the container.
+It's very similar to the command _top_ from Linux.
 As a matter of fact, just type it on the terminal.

 ```bash
 top